rtous/deepquake/README.md

 	xargs -L 1 pip install < requirements.txt

-NOTE: According to the ConvNetQuake repo they used tensorflow 0.11.
+*NOTE: According to the ConvNetQuake repo they used tensorflow 0.11.
 We tried with 0.12 and it works.
 However, this version is very old (currently 1.12) and we plan updating at some point.

 ### 1.2 Prepare the input data (pre-pre-processing)

+*NOTE: The raw data used here (both the files with the waveforms and the metadata) comes from comes from (https://www.geosig.com/files/GS_SEISAN_9_0_1.pdf)[SEISAN], a seismic analysis software suite.

 We work with multiple datasets (currently "datos1", "datos2" and "datos3").
 Each dataset must be located within the "input" folder (from the root of the repo) and must have the following structure: